Gift-Famous-Moyo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The instruction that display the number of lines that contain the pattern “bin” in the file
+Instruction display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd